Goal-oriented time adaptivity for port-Hamiltonian systems: Numerical results

-First, in Figure~\ref{fig:1}, we evaluate the performance of $I_\mathrm{loc}$ with sensitivities computed from \eqref{eq:system} with a scheme using approximated sensitivities from \eqref{eq:system_approx}.
-For the sensitivies computed via the exact adjoint system \eqref{eq:system}, we observe in the bottom left plot that the violation of the energy balance is always lowest when using the goal-oriented refinement regime.
+For the sensitivities computed via the exact adjoint system \eqref{eq:system}, we observe in the bottom left plot that the violation of the energy balance is always lowest when using the goal-oriented refinement regime.
 We stress that \textsc{odeint} internally utilizes a higher number of grid points.
 In the upper plots of Figure~\ref{fig:1} we observe that despite this good performance in view of the goal of refinement, the error of the scheme is relatively large in the third component towards the end of the horizon, as the refinement w.r.t.~$I_\mathrm{loc}$ solely focuses on the error in the energy balance.
 In the right column of Figure~\ref{fig:1}, we plot the results using approximated sensitivities.
 Whereas for a smaller amount of time steps, the energy balance violation is still the lowest, we reach a point of saturation compared to \textsc{odeint}.
-Intuitively, this indicates that the dissipation is not strong enough to justify localizations to very small time steps occurring.
+Intuitively, this indicates that the dissipation is not strong enough to justify localizations corresponding to the block-diagonal approximation.
 We note that the considered matrix $A=(J-R_1)Q$ is not Hurwitz due to the presence of two imaginary eigenvalues, that is, the system is not exponentially stable.

 In Figure~\ref{fig:2}, we depict the same quantities as in Figure~\ref{fig:1}, where however we use the weighted quantity of interest $I_\mathrm{loc,\rho}$ with $\rho=10$.
 As to be expected, in e.g., in the left column, we observe a better performance of the goal-oriented method in terms of the trajectory error compared to Figure~\ref{fig:1}.
 However, this better trajectory error comes at the cost of a higher energy balance violation.